Governance

 Advertisement

-Cyber exposure can affect strategic objectives, revenue, legal obligations, and operational continuity.
+Cyber exposure can affect strategic objectives, revenue, service delivery, compliance, customer trust, and recovery capability.
 That means it should be visible within enterprise risk management rather than isolated in technical reporting.
-When cyber risk stays in a specialist silo, leadership often sees activity but not exposure.
+When cyber risk stays inside a specialist silo, leadership often sees security activity but not the broader business exposure that activity is meant to address.

 Linking cyber scenarios to business objectives

 A board does not need an endless list of technical weaknesses.
-It needs clear understanding of how cyber scenarios could affect objectives, commitments, and recovery capability.
-Mapping risk to business outcomes improves both oversight and communication.
+It needs a clear understanding of how cyber scenarios could affect objectives, commitments, regulated obligations, customer confidence, and recovery capability.
+Mapping cyber scenarios to business outcomes improves both oversight and communication.

 What maturity looks like